BRIKEV/express-jsdoc-swagger-docs/docs/responses.md

 ```
 In this case:
 - The endpoint returns a Song array.
 - The last option of the keyword `@return` *(application/json)* specify the response media types.
-This is optional and its default value is *application/json*
+This is optional and its default value is *application/json*.

-The result in UI swagger will be as follow:
+The result in swagger UI will be this:

 <img src="./assets/response-component.png"/>

 > To learn how define components schemas, please visit [components](components.md) section.

+> You can check out more examples [here](https://github.com/BRIKEV/express-jsdoc-swagger/tree/master/examples/responses).